ypaialex/ptdt/README.md

 ## Authors

-Alex Pai and Daniel Weiner (Stanley Center for Psychiatric Research at Broad Institute)
+Alex Pai and Daniel Weiner (Robinson Lab, Analytic and Translational Genetics Unit at Massachusetts General Hospital and Stanley Center for Psychiatric Research at Broad Institute)